gxy233/HR-VITON-X/README.md

 There are 2 stages of training: train the condition generator and train the image generator.
 Before training the image generator, make sure `alex.pth` (you can find it in the google drive above) is downloaded to `./eval_models/weights/v0.1`.

+By default, please put the downloaded checkpoints to the directory of the same name as the directory in Google drive above.
+Or, please check the checkpoint path in `.sh` files.

 #### Original HR-VITON

 train the condition generator: `./train_CG_hr-viton.sh`